Jack-Hackshaw/CryptCrawler/README.md

 |w+d or d+w   |Move Diagonally Up and to the Right   |

 ## History
-This program was orginially developed for the Charles Darwin University Code Fair where it earned the following prizes:
+This program was originally developed for the Charles Darwin University Code Fair where it earned the following prizes:
-+ Software Inovation Award (Winner) "for the most original project"
++ Software Innovation Award (Winner) "for the most original project"
 + Best Novice Coder - Individual (First Runner Up) "for VET and Undergraduate Students with 6 months or less experience"
 + Best Software Project - VET (People's Choice)

 The program was originally done on and off over the course of 2 weeks.
-It was intended to have graphics, environmental harzards, be fully documented and be availbe online.
+It was intended to have graphics, environmental hazards, be fully documented and be available online.
 Some of these features are still to be added.

 ## Authors
 Jack Hackshaw: Programming and Music
+Email: jack.hackshaw@protonmail.com